-Bylaws - describe the procedures and mechanics of VGC management and decisionmaking.
+Bylaws - describe the procedures and mechanics of VGC management and decision-making.
 This includes officer and director positions and how they are filled, the way meeting, voting and notification are undertaken for owners' and board members' decisions and the methods of record-keeping and reporting.
 Revisions of Bylaws require homeowners' approvals.

-Community Standards (formerly Land Use Standards) - These rules cover things such as restrictions on how much a house or lot may be altered, pets, waste disposal and the use of signage, parking and recreational facilities and much more.
-Community Standards revisions require MPMA board approvals.
+Land Use Standards - These rules cover things such as restrictions on how much a house or lot may be altered, pets, waste disposal and the use of signage, parking and recreational facilities and much more.
+LUS revisions require MPMA board approvals.